 The COVID-19 global pandemic laid bare the inequities in health care and wealth creation that have long existed in this country, much of it created by systemic and institutional racism and discrimination.
-We are using our tools and authority ─ through rulemaking, supervision, enforcement, research, and consumer engagement ─ to protect and fight for fairness for all consumers in financial markets.
+We are using our tools and authority ─ through rulemaking, supervision, enforcement, research, and consumer education ─ to protect and fight for fairness for all consumers in financial markets.

 Our nation has a history of racial and economic inequity